marisatomei/tokenqueue/SPECIFICATION.md

     * Event when the `admin` removes a user from the list (address of the removed user).
     * Event when a user withdraws (address and partial refund received).

+8.  **View full list**
+    * Users can check the full list of addresses in the list, but they will be ofuscated (some first characters and some final characters will be shown to users)
+    * The list will be updated when `admin` removes a user or when a user registers into the list

 ### **Decentralized Web Application (`React` + `ethers.js`)**

 1.  **Wallet Connection**